 Q: Explain what elements will match each of the following CSS selectors:

-span > a
+3. span > a

-span + a
+4. span + a

-span ~ a
+5. span ~ a

-<a> elements that are anywhere inside a <span> element
+span a will select all <a> elements that are anywhere inside a <span> element

 span > a will select all <a> elements where the immediate parent is a <span> element

 span + a will select all <a> elements that are placed immediately after a <span> element

-span ~ a will select all <a> elements that are anywhere preceded by a
+span ~ a will select all <a> elements that are anywhere preceded by a <span> element

 Q: Explain the meaning of each of the following CSS units:

-- cm - centimeters
+cm - centimeters

-- em - elements, relative to the font-size of the element (e.g., 2 em means 2 times the current font size)
+em - elements, relative to the font-size of the element (e.g., 2 em means 2 times the current font size)

-- in - inches
+in - inches

-- mm - millimeters
+mm - millimeters

-- pc - picas - 1 pc = 12 pt = 1/6th of an inch
+pc - picas - 1 pc = 12 pt = 1/6th of an inch

-- pt - points - 1 pt = 1/72nd of an inch
+pt - points - 1 pt = 1/72nd of an inch

-- px - pixels - 1 px = 1/96th of an inch
+px - pixels - 1 px = 1/96th of an inch

 Q: In CSS3, how would you select:

-<a> element whose href attribute value begins with https:
+Select every <a> element whose href attribute value begins with https:

-Select every <a> element whose href attribute value ends with
+Select every <a> element whose href attribute value ends with .pdf: